F1 Drive to Survive Season 7: Netflix trailer, 2025 release date, and review

 Related article

-Netflix may utilise the story to mark the beginning of Red Bull’s downfall.
+The story marked the beginning of Red Bull’s loss of dominance.
 After winning seven out of the first ten races to start the 2024 season, the Milton Keynes outfit didn’t have a single victory in the following ten, falling behind both McLaren and Ferrari in the constructors’ championship.

 Several key members of the Red Bull team have also left, including chief designer Adrian Newey, sporting director Jonathan Wheatley and chief strategist Will Courtenay.

-What could be in Drive to Survive Season 7?
+What else is in Drive to Survive Season 7?

 From blockbuster silly season driver switches to the numerous wheel-clashes at multiple grand prix between championship protagonists, the 2024 F1 season has certainly given producers a few options to choose from.
-Here are some of the plot lines which could be in Drive to Survive Season 7.
+Here are some of the other plot lines in Drive to Survive Season 7.

 Lewis Hamilton’s move to Ferrari